Activity may include some or all steps below, depending on the capacity of the LDAT and partner community organisations.

 You can submit your objection to DLGSCI via:

-Once your objection has been accepted by DLGSCI, they will inform you of any next steps required such as the submission of additional information or evidence.
+Once your objection has been processed by DLGSCI, they will inform you of any next steps required, including any recommendations such as the submission of additional information or evidence to support the objections.

 Measure the success of your liquor licensing activity: